SwedbankPay/developer.swedbankpay.com/_includes/payment-resource.md

 {% assign payment-instrument = include.payment-instrument | default: "creditcard" %}
-{% assign showStatusOperations = include.showStatusOperations | default: true %}
+{% assign showStatusOperations = include.showStatusOperations | default: false %}

 The `payment` resource is central to all payment instruments.
 All operations that target the payment resource directly produce a response similar to the